jquense/react-widgets/docs/components/pages/DropdownList.api.md

 ### filter?{ type: '[String, Function(dataItem, searchTerm)]', default: 'false' }

 Specify a filtering method used to reduce the items in the dropdown as you type.
-There are a few prebuilt filtering methods that can be specified by passing the `String` name.
+There are a few built-in filtering methods that can be specified by passing the `String` name.

 To handle custom filtering techniques provide a `function` that returns `true` or `false` for each passed in item